prachi220/Parallel-Programming/Travelling Salesman Problem/README.md

-This assignment involves implementation of a parallel (OpenMP) solution to the NP-Hard problem of traveling salesman (TSP) using genetic algorithms (GA).
+This project involves implementation of a parallel (OpenMP) solution to the NP-Hard problem of traveling salesman (TSP) using genetic algorithms (GA).
 Details of problem statement mentioned in lab2.pdf.
 Details of implementation mentioned in report.txt.